Chapter 1 - Starting programming with Python#

 A data structure is the fundamental form that Python uses to store and manipulate data.
 It allows for efficient calculations and analysis over entire datasets.
 There are multiple types of data structures.
 In this course we will discuss lists, arrays and DataFrames.

-Different data types that constitute lists, arrays and DataFrames are provided in Table 2.
+Different data types that can be stored in lists, arrays and DataFrames are provided in Table 2.

 In this section we will learn how to create lists, arrays and dataframes, extract the relevant information from one of them, and perform calculations with them.